 How to work with company culture

 Improving company culture can be a complex task, but the following are steps to help the process along the way:

 To improve company culture, it’s necessary to understand the current culture first.
-This can be achieved through employee surveys, focus groups, one-on-one conversations, or by analyzing behavioral patterns in the organization.
+This can be achieved through employee surveys, focus groups, one-on-one conversations, or by analysing behavioral patterns in the organisation.

-Clarify and clearly communicate the organization’s core values.
-These values should guide the organization’s decisions, from strategic goals to daily actions.
+Clarify and clearly communicate the organisation’s core values.
+These values should guide the organisation’s decisions, from strategic goals to daily actions.

 Read more: Company Culture: The Role of the Leader